 Logic Structures for Control EPSRC grant (2004--2007) for collaboration with Ursula Martin

-Andrew Adams, Marta Bilkova, Muffy Calder, James Caldwell, Peter Chapman, Hans van Ditmarsch, Nissim Francez, Paul Gerrard, Taher Tawfek Hamza, Jacob Howe, Ruth Hardy (now Ruth Letham), Ekaterina Komendantskaya, Jael Kriener, Stéphane Lengrand, Neil Leslie, Thomas Peillon, James McKinna, Luis Pinto, Robert Rothenberg, Christian UrbanProf.
-Muffy Calder is, from March 1 2012, Chief Scientific Adviser for Scotland .
+Andrew Adams, Marta Bilkova, Muffy Calder, James Caldwell, Peter Chapman, Hans van Ditmarsch, Nissim Francez, Paul Gerrard, Taher Tawfek Hamza, Jacob Howe, Ruth Hardy (now Ruth Letham), Ekaterina Komendantskaya, Vladimir Komendantsky, Jael Kriener, Stéphane Lengrand, Neil Leslie, Thomas Peillon, James McKinna, Luis Pinto, Robert Rothenberg, Christian UrbanProf.
+Muffy Calder was, from March 2012 to December 2014, Chief Scientific Adviser for Scotland .

 Old:Delia Kesner at Paris VII (PPS)